 May has traditionally been observed as a month dedicated to Mary, Mother of God.
 It is also the month in which we celebrate our earthly mothers through the observance of Mother's Day.

-Mother's Day provides a beautiful opportunity to pray for all mothers, including those facing an unexpected pregnancy.
-However, it can be a difficult holiday for many, including those struggling with infertility, those who have lost children, and those who have lost their own mothers.
+Mother's Day provides a beautiful opportunity to pray for all mothers, including those who are unexpectedly pregnant in difficult circumstances.
+It can be a difficult holiday for many, including those struggling with infertility, those who have lost children, and those who have lost their own mothers.

-This activity seeks to lift up the many intentions laid on our hearts by the observance of Mother's Day and offer them to Our Blessed Mother, during the month honoring her.
+This activity seeks to lift up the many intentions laid on our hearts by the observance of Mother's Day and offer them to Our Blessed Mother during the month honoring her.
 It also provides a way to give thanks for her maternal love and care for us.
-On the weekend of Mother's Day, parishioners are invited to write a prayer intention on a slip of paper and offer it, along with a flower whenever possible, to Our Lady.
+On the weekend of Mother's Day, parishioners are invited to write a prayer intention on a slip of paper and offer it, along with a flower if possible, to Our Lady.
 While there are many options for adapting or carrying out this activity, the purpose is to present a spiritual bouquet to Our Lady, by placing the intentions and flowers beneath a statue, icon, or image of the Blessed Mother.

 When the activity is complete, you will have a spiritual and physical bouquet of prayer intentions and thanksgiving offered at the feet of Our Lady.
-This offering can remain for the next week or two and serve as a visual reminder of the powerful intercession and love of Mary, Our Mother.
+This offering can remain for the next week or two, serving as a visual reminder of the powerful intercession and love of Mary, Our Mother.

 While the following directions describe completing this activity within a parish, this can be easily adapted for use in a school, ministry, or family.
+Some adaptation ideas are included in the following pages.